-During the first nine months of 2011, no general Phuoc Son (VN310) exploration was conducted.
-During the quarter, a University of Tasmania PhD research project continued and the company entered participation in the UTAS CODES "Ore Deposits of SE Asia" project.
+During 2011, no general Phuoc Son (VN310) exploration was conducted.
+During the fourth quarter of 2011, a University of Tasmania PhD research project continued, along with participation in the UTAS CODES "Ore Deposits of SE Asia" project.
 The Company will derive the benefit of research results that are normally beyond the reach of an individual exploration company.
 During the third quarter, a drilling contract was approved for an extensive drilling programme to the north of Bai Go (VN320).
 Preparation for drilling commenced with the construction of access tracks and drill pads and was ongoing at the end of the quarter.